secure-systems-lab/dsse/envelope.md

 In addition to `keyid` and `sig`, a signature object may include an `extension` field to store ecosystem specific information pertaining to the signature.
-Extensions do not modify the signing workflow established in the [DSSE protocol](protocol.md).
+Extensions do not modify the signing workflow established in the [DSSE protocol](protocol.md) except for actually encoding the extension alongside the signature in the envelope.
 However, signers and verifiers may exchange information about the extensions used out-of-band.

 ```json
 {